 Ebony Ava Harper will be discussing the trans women of color community.

 4:30pm - Workshop Ends

-1. List two to four basic components or beliefs of the Islamic faith
+1. Able to list two to four basic components or beliefs of the Islamic faith

 2. Understand the Facts/Values of the Pilipino Community

 3. Able to list at least two obstacles that trans women of color face.

 Nassiba Cherif is a licensed Marriage and Family Therapist, currently working in private practice.
 Nassiba has 20 years’ experience working in public and private schools as a behavior specialist, counselor, and therapist.
 Nassiba is co-founder of Muslim American Society-Social Services Foundation (MAS-SSF), a non-profit organization that provides peer counseling, education, and referrals to the community and in particular to immigrant and refugee families.
 Nassiba is also a partner at ANA-Professional Development, a business that provides training to teachers and staff in schools on Cultural Relativity to Meet the Academic, Social, Psychological Needs of Middle Eastern Newcomer Students.
 Nassiba’s passion is to raise awareness about mental health and wellness with a focus on prevention and stigma reduction.